How to prepare for a flood

 The service enables consumers and businesses to search a comprehensive database of general insurers and their products.

 Business interruption insurance will return to the insured the amount of profit that would have been earned had there been no flood incident.
-The cost of this insurance is similar to asset insurance rates.
+The cost of this insurance is like asset insurance rates.

 Finally, insurance is designed to provide a safe guard against adversity and give peace of mind to those whose assets are vulnerable to the ravages of flood and other disasters.